-My Air Fryer Corn on the Cob is so simple and so easy, yet the flavors are big and memorable.
-Mild Kashmiri red chili powder, salt, and lime are all you’ll need to make THE BEST corn on the cob.
+This Air Fryer Corn on the Cob is so simple and so easy, yet the flavors are big and memorable.
+Mild Kashmiri red chili powder, salt, and lime are all you'll need to make THE BEST corn on the cob.
+And if you love air-fried veggies do try Kurkuri Bhindi, Zucchini Chips, and Green Beans.

 Why Air Frying Is My Go-To For Corn On The Cob